mieweb/docs/content/functions/reports/osha-300-301-case-data-report.md

 The Department of Labor (DOL) Occupational Safety and Health Administration (OSHA) Injury Tracking Application (ITA) provides a system to securely access and submit information related to workplace injuries.
 The application is being enhanced to begin collecting details on individual injury and illness cases.
 Our OSHA 300/301 Case Data Report is a method to produce a large data output to bulk upload larger data sets using API endpoints.
 This report provides the fields that make up the body of most of the Request API calls involving the Case Data form.

 This OSHA 300/301 Case Data Report will pull OSHA recordable cases/incidents for the PRIOR year of this current logged in session.
 Meaning, it will look for any OSHA recordable cases/incidents that have an onsite injury/illness date of the *PRIOR YEAR* to today's logged in date, will result here with related case/incident details.
 Charts marked as 'Exclude from Quality Care' are omitted from report output.
 This report is easily downloadable into a CSV format to help with self electronic reporting needs.

+NOTE: Job Title, Incident Location, and Incident Description columns are limited to 255 characters on the report output and CSV output, per DOL and OSHA API data element requirements.

 More information from OSHA is at https://www.osha.gov/injuryreporting